codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 There are different ways that you can help and support our vibrant and growing community.
 You can be a regular workshop supporter and offer your venue and food to a substantial amount of workshops taking place in your area or be a workshop supporter and help by taking care of one of our workshops every now and then.

 We also welcome monetary sponsorship to help us cover other expenses.
-The best way to make a monetary contribution is to use our online [donation portal](https://codebar.io/donations/new).
+The best way to make a monetary contribution is to use our online [donation portal](https://codebar.enthuse.com/donate/#!/).

 ### Sponsorship Packages

 We are always looking for new sponsors to get involved.
-The packages are as follows:

-*£5000*

-- 5 spots at a codebar workshop or event for your employees
-- 5 minute lightning talk about your company, and what you do, at one of our weekly workshops
-- Your logo printed on any marketing materials we produce (leaflets, flyers, etc.)
-- Your logo on a dedicated sponsors slide in any of our conference presentations
-- Your logo listed on top of our sponsors page under 'Gold' tier
-- Promote any Junior Developer roles you have on our website, Twitter, and Slack
-- A shoutout to our 7500+ Twitter followers
-- A blog post dedicated to your company and your support of codebar

-*£2500*

-- 3 spots at a codebar workshop or event for your employees
-- 5 minute lightning talk about your company, and what you do, at our weekly workshops
-- Your logo printed on any marketing materials we produce (leaflets, flyers, etc.)
-- Your logo listed on our Sponsors page under Silver tier
-- A shoutout to our 7500+ Twitter followers
-- A blog post dedicated to your company and their support of codebar

-*£1000*

-- 1 spot at a codebar workshop or event for your employees
-- Your logo listed on top of our Sponsors page under Bronze tier
-- A shoutout to our 7500+ Twitter followers
-- A mention of your contribution when the money is used, either on Twitter or on our blog
+If you're interested, please drop us an email <hello@codebar.io>.

 #### Why sponsor us